-- 1. Turn on the tractors hydraulic if it is not already on. - 2.
-On the grip press and hold button (A) and then (C) to tilt boom up to clear the transport brackets. - 3.
-On the grip press and hold the lift up button (H) to highest possible position.
-Check that the centre locked symbol is visible in the display - 4.
-Press and hold button (5) to unfold the inner wing completely. - 5.
-On the grip press and hold button (B) and (D) to tilt boom wings down until it is straight. - 6.
-Press and hold the button (7) to unfold the 1st outer wing until it is completely out, make sure that the wing locks has engaged and that the fold cylinders is fully extended. - 7.
-Press and hold button (9) to unfold 2nd outer wing until it is completely out make sure the fold cylinder is fully extended.

-- 8. On the grip press and hold the lift down button (I) to lower the boom to the correct working height. - 9.
-Drive slowly until the centre is completely unlocked.
-If not unlocked, press (2) and until the symbol appears in display, this takes approximately 10 seconds.
+- 1. Turn on the hydraulic pressure if it is not already on. - 2.
+Switch on the SetBox and controller - 3.
+Check that the centre locked symbol 🕞 is visible in the display.
+If not press button (3) to lock the centre. - Press button (A) and (C) on the grip to tilt boom up to clear the transport. - 5.
+On the grip press and hold the lift up button (H) to highest possible position. - 6.
+On the SetBox press and hold button (5) to unfold the inner wings completely. - 7.
+Press button (B) and (D) on the grip to tilt boom down until is horizontal. - 8.
+On the SetBox press and hold button (7) to unfold the outer wings completely. - 9.
+On the grip press and hold the lift down button (I) to lower the boom to the correct working height. - 10.
+Press button (2) to unlocked the centre.
+The G+ symbol appears in display until centre is unlocked.
+This takes approximately 10 seconds.